-- 4. I have also examined compliance with the applicable clauses of the following: - (i) Secretarial Standards with respect to Board Meetings (SS-1) and General Meetings (SS-2) issued by The Institute of Company Secretaries of India, as approved by the Central Government and the amendments w.r.t the same. - (ii) The Listing Agreements entered into by the Company with BSE Limited and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015; - 5.
-I further report that: - (a) The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors, Independent Directors and Woman Director(s).
-The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act. - (b) Adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent to them at least seven days in advance, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting. - (c) Decisions are carried through Majority, while the dissenting members' views, if any, are captured and recorded as part of the minutes. - 6.
-I further report that there are adequate systems and processes in the company commensurate with the size and operations of the company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines.
+4. I have also examined compliance with the applicable clauses of the following:

+(i) Secretarial Standards with respect to Board Meetings (SS-1), General Meetings (SS-2) and Dividend (SS-3) issued by The Institute of Company Secretaries of India, as approved by the Central Government and the amendments w.r.t the same.

+(ii) The Listing Agreements entered into by the Company with BSE Limited.

+5. Ifurther report that:

+(a) The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors, Independent Directors and Woman Director(s).
+There were no changes in the composition of the Board of Directors that took place during the period under review and accordingly the company has complied with the provisions of the Act pertaining to the same.

+(b) Adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent to them at least seven days in advance, except in cases where shorter notice were given, the same was approved by all directors at the Board Meeting(s) as per the Minutes of the said Board Meeting(s), thereby complying with the provisions of the Act and system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.

+(c)Decisions are carried through Majority, while the dissenting members' views, if any, are captured and recorded as part of the minutes.

+6. I further report that there are adequate systems and processes in the company commensurate with the size and operations of the company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines.

-7.Based on the above examination, I hereby report that, during the aforesaid Review Period, the listed entity has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards mentioned above, except the following observation:
+7. Based on the above examination, I hereby report that, during the aforesaid Review Period, the listed entity has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards mentioned above, except the following observation:

-As per Regulation 31 (2) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the listed entity shall ensure that hundred percent of shareholding of promoter(s) and promoter group is in dematerialized form and the same is maintained on a continuous basis in the manner as specified by the Board.
+As per Regulation 31(2) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the listed entity shall ensure that hundred percent of shareholding of promoter(s) and promoter group is in dematerialized form and the same is maintained on a continuous basis in the manner as specified by the Board.
 Whereas, the promoter / promoter group shareholding is not held hundred percent in dematerialized form.
-6,700 shares are held by two promoter / promoter group in physical form.
+6,700 shares are held by two promoter / promoter group, namely Ms. Sunita Agarwal and Mr. Pankaj Sondhi who hold 6,600 shares and 100 shares respectively, in physical form.

-Hence, there is non-compliance with respect to Regulation 31 (2) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+Hence, there is non-compliance with respect to Regulation 31 (2) of SEBI (Listing Obligations and Disclosure Requirements)Regulations, 2015.